jkriss/brunch-pure-static/README.md

 `"_s3BucketName" : "example-brunch-static-site",`

 Once you've done this, you can run `npm run deploy` to build for production and upload to S3 in one shot.
+The Content-Type and Content-Encoding headers will be set appropriately.